Thomvis/thomvis.github.io/_posts/2025-08-04-testing-our-shopping-apps-with-ai.md

 title: "Testing our Shopping Apps with AI"
 ---

+I wrote a post about some of the work I've been doing at NewStore:

 > “Our platform is delivering 20+ shopping apps, trusted by brands in 40+ countries and rated five stars by millions of users worldwide. [...]
 >
 > We have to be smart about what we test in the apps.
 Anything we want to test we’ll have to test 40+ times, which are the apps for 20+ brands on both iOS and Android. [...]